echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 introduced through the use of encrypted DNS protocols such as DNS over HTTPS {{RFC8484}}.

 Content filtering that leverages SNI information is used by education establishments to protect children from exposure to malicious, adult, extremist and other content that is deemed either age-inappropriate or unsuitable for other reasons.
-Any bypassing of content filtering by client software on devices will be problematic and may compromise duties placed on education establishments: for example, schools in the England and Wales have obligations to provide "appropriate filtering systems in place" {{KCSE}}; schools in the US use Internet filters and implement other measures to protect children from harmful online content as a condition for the receipt of certain federal funding, especially E-rate funds {{CIPA}}.
+Any bypassing of content filtering by client software on devices will be problematic and may compromise duties placed on education establishments.
+For example: schools in England and Wales have obligations to provide "appropriate filtering systems" {{KCSE}}; schools in the US use Internet filters and implement other measures to protect children from harmful online content as a condition for the receipt of certain federal funding, especially E-rate funds {{CIPA}}.

 ## Why Content Filtering Matters to Schools

 The impact that ineffective content filtering can have on an educational institutions should not be underestimated.
 For example, a